oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 ```
 $ helm upgrade \
   --reuse-values \
-  --set image=oracle/weblogic-kubernetes-operator:3.0.0 \
+  --set image=oracle/weblogic-kubernetes-operator:3.1.0 \
   --namespace weblogic-operator-namespace \
   --wait \
   weblogic-operator \
   kubernetes/charts/weblogic-operator
 ```

-#### Remove the operator
+#### Uninstall the operator

-The `helm delete` command is used to remove an operator release and its associated resources from the Kubernetes cluster.
-The release name used with the `helm delete` command is the same release name used with the `helm install` command (see [Install the Helm chart](#install-the-operator-helm-chart)).
+The `helm uninstall` command is used to remove an operator release and its associated resources from the Kubernetes cluster.
+The release name used with the `helm uninstall` command is the same release name used with the `helm install` command (see [Install the Helm chart](#install-the-operator-helm-chart)).
 For example:

 ```
-$ helm delete weblogic-operator -n weblogic-operator-namespace
+$ helm uninstall weblogic-operator -n weblogic-operator-namespace
 ```

 {{% notice note %}}
-If the operator's namespace did not exist before the Helm chart was installed, then Helm will create it, however, `helm delete` will not remove it.
+If the operator's namespace did not exist before the Helm chart was installed, then Helm will create it, however, `helm uninstall` will not remove it.
 {{% /notice %}}

-After removing the operator deployment, you should also remove the domain custom resource definition:
+After removing the operator deployment, you should also remove the Domain custom resource definition (CRD):
 ```
 $ kubectl delete customresourcedefinition domains.weblogic.oracle
 ```
-Note that the domain custom resource definition is shared if there are multiple operators in the same cluster.
+Note that the Domain custom resource definition is shared.
+Do not delete the CRD if there are other operators in the same cluster.